johnamelancon/osticket-prereqs/README.md

 <img src="https://i.imgur.com/UKYhc6F.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
- First I created a RG in Azure, next I created a VM using windows 10 OS.
-I then copied the public IP address and pasted it in my virtualized platform.
-In addition I Opened the VM and installed IIS with Required Features: Guide the user through the process of installing IIS on Windows and enabling CGI and Common HTTP Features, along with the IIS Management Console.
+ First create a RG in Azure as the home for VM, next create a VM using windows 10 OS.
+Then copy the public IP address and paste in your virtualized platform.
+In addition to that, open the VM and install IIS with Required Features: - Go to your Windows settings and select "Apps" or "Programs."
+   - Click on "Turn Windows features on or off."
+   - Find "Internet Information Services" and check the box.
+   - Expand it and check "CGI" and "Common HTTP Features."
+   - Also, check "IIS Management Console."
+   - Click "OK" to install these features.
 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>